 While students are knee-deep in the exciting college application process, it’s important not to forget about the other piece to the puzzle - financial aid!
-The two largest forms of financial aid open October 1st, and we’ve got everything you need to know in order to successfully begin the process.
+The two main forms for financial aid open October 1st, and we’ve got everything you need to know in order to successfully begin the process.

 What is the FAFSA?